nikgodda/BF6-Portal-Merge-Typescript/README.md

 ### /sripts ###
 - Merge script

-- Script to update mod and modlib files in /code folder
+- Script to update SDK files in /code folder

 ### /src ###
-- Entry point file ```main.ts``` should contain mod events
+- Entry point file ```main.ts``` should contain SDK events

-- Example folder
+- Example

 - ```import * as modlib from 'modlib'``` to use modlib in classes or main.ts